 - Minimalistic – E’s design is gorgeous.
-It’s my favourite looking thermostat that ideally blends with its surroundings.
+It’s my favourite-looking thermostat that blends with its surroundings in an optimal way.

 - HVAC Systems – The fact that Nest E can’t control multi-stage HVAC systems is quite sad.
-But if you don’t plan on using the thermostat, profoundly, it’ll meet the basic smart home needs.
+But if you don’t plan on using the thermostat at that deeper level, it can meet the basic smart home needs.

 7. Comparison Chart: Nest vs Ecobee3

-We’ve also created a fantastic chart where we compare Nest and Nest E, directly.
+We’ve also created this comprehensive chart where we compare Nest and Nest E directly:

 Another thing I’d like to say is how excellent the customer care of Nest is.
 I’ve encountered a few problems with my thermostat and reached out to get some help.
-I did know that they were professionals, but I wasn’t expecting this much attention.
+I knew they were professionals, but I wasn’t expecting such a superb level of support.